justeattakeaway/pie/apps/pie-docs/src/components/radio/overview/overview.md

 ## Modifiers
 ### Label

-A label should always be present unless being utilised as a nested component and an alternative label is present.
+A label should always be present unless being used as a nested component and an alternative label is given.

 {% contentLayout %}
   {% contentItem %}